-Number Name Description Justification Investment Type Cost Priority Score 1 ESCALATOR & ELEVATOR REHABILITATION (Program) Rehabilitation of street and platform elevators at Muni-only transit stations.
+No. Project Name Project Description Project Justification 1 ESCALATOR & ELEVAT REHABILITATION (Pro- Investment Type: Cost (\$ thousands): Priority Score: Rehabilitation of street and platform elevators at Muni-only transit stations.
 Project includes 12 elevators that will be upgraded with new cabs, glass-paneled doors, door operators, hydraulics, controllers and cameras.
-The rehabilitation will not bring the elevators into ADA compliance.
-Existing escalators in transit stations will be rehabilitated or replaced to conform to current building codes and incorporate modern safety features.
+Existing escalators in transit stations will be rehabilitated or replaced to conform with current building codes and incorporate modern safety features.
 Project includes a total of 23 more escalators (five outdoor escalators have already been rehabilitated).
-The project will improve the reliability of station elevators and escalators and ensure consistent and safe access to stations for persons with disabilities.
-Maintain \$30,400,000 52 2 ACCESSIBLE LIGHT RAIL STOPS (Program) The project will identify locations for and construct accessible light rail stops beyond those required by the FTA approved Key Station Plan.
-The project will evaluate proposed stop locations in the "2nd Tier" key stop list, as well as locations recommended in the TEP and locations requested by the disability community, and identify and prioritize 5-10 locations where it is feasible to construct new accessible platforms.
+Addition of Americans with Dissabilities Act (ADA) compliant elevators are included in the Muni Metro Elevator Augmentation Program The project will improve the reliability of station elevators and escalators and ensure consistent and safe access to stations for persons with disabilities.
+2 ACCESSIBLE LIGHT RA (Program) Investment Type: Cost (\$ thousands): Priority Score: Enhance \$13,750 51 The project will identify locations for and construct accessible light rail stops beyond those required by the Federal Transit Authority (FTA) approved Key Station Plan.
+The project will evaluate proposed stop locations in the "2nd Tier" key stop list, as well as locations recommended in the Transit Effectiveness Project (TEP) and locations requested by the disability community, and identify and prioritize 5-10 locations where it is feasible to construct new accessible platforms.
 It will plan, design and construct one key stop per year.
 This project will improve passenger access to light rail transit, particularly for people with mobility impairments.

-Enhance \$13,750,000 51 3 MUNI METRO ELEVATOR AUGMENTATION (Program) Install new ADA compliant street and platform elevators at Muni-Only Metro Stations and at shared Muni/BART Stations.
+No. o.
+Project Name Project Description Project Justification 3 MUNI METRO ELEVATO AUGMENTATION (Prog Investment Type: Cost (\$ thousands): Priority Score: Install new ADA compliant street and platform elevators at Muni-Only Metro Stations and at shared Muni/BART Stations.
 16 elevators would be installed at stations that currently only provide one elevator, or where a fully ADA compliant elevator is not available.
 The new elevators will ensure consistent and fully ADA compliant access to the underground Metro stations for people with mobility impairments and others needing the elevator for access to the stations.
-Enhance \$24,000,000 49 4 ACCESSIBLE WAYSIDE LIFT REPLACEMENT (Program) Replaces the four wayside mechanical lifts on Market Street and one wayside mechanical lift at San Jose and Geneva with wayside platforms.
+4 ACCESSIBLE WAYSIDE REPLACEMENT (Progr Investment Type: Cost (\$ thousands): Priority Score: Replaces the four wayside mechanical lifts on Market Street and one wayside mechanical lift at San Jose and Geneva with wayside platforms.
 New wayside platforms will be fully ADA compliant.
-The four mechanical lifts on Market Street will be replaced as part of the Better Market Street project.
+The four mechnical lifts on Market Street will be replaced as part of the Better Market Street project.
 Replacement of wayside lifts with platforms will improve system access by ensuring that passengers using mobility aids can access the light rail system.
-Providing accessible boarding platforms will reduce boarding time and maintenance while and improving system reliability.
-Maintain \$2,550,000 44 5 SUBWAY STATION WAYFINDING (Program) Improve wayfinding for blind and low vision customers in complicated shared BART/Muni Metro stations.
+Providing accessible boarding platforms will reduce boarding time and maintenance while improving system reliability.
+5 SUBWAY STATION WAY (Program) Investment Type: Cost (\$ thousands): Priority Score: YFINDING Enhance \$2,420 33 Improve wayfinding for blind and low vision customers in complicated shared BART/Muni Metro stations.
 The initial effort will include the development and distribution of individual tactile station maps of the 8 Muni Metro stations to assist in trip planning and navigation.
 Additional strategies could include the installation of color contrasting, foot and cane detectable directional tile to indicate a safe path of travel through shared stations.
 The project will improve system access for passengers with vision impairments.
-Enhance \$24,000,000 33 Total \$73,200.000